Markvereshch/IOT_2024ul/README.md

 > 3. Delays in milliseconds for telemetry sending, production rate checking and error checking.

 ###### 1.1 Adding data using app_settings.json file
-Find the **app_settings.json** file in the `/bin/Debug/net6.0` folder _(it is created after first launch of the application.)
+Find the **app_settings.json** file in the `/bin/Debug/net6.0` folder _(it is created after first launch of the application)_.
 Open it and add your data.
 The result should look like this:

 ```
 {